Robert Devereux, 2nd Earl of Essex: Essex's rebellion

 In August, his freedom was granted, but the source of his basic income—the sweet wines monopoly—was not renewed.
 His situation had become desperate, and he shifted "from sorrow and repentance to rage and rebellion."
-In early 1601, he began to fortify Essex House, his town mansion on the Strand, and gathered his followers.
+In early 1601, he began to fortify Essex House, his town mansion on the Strand, and assembled a band of followers.

-On the morning of 8 February, he marched out of Essex House with a party of nobles and gentlemen (some later involved in the 1605 Gunpowder Plot) and entered the city of London in an attempt to force an audience with the queen.
+On the morning of 8 February, he marched out of Essex House with a party of nobles and gentlemen (some later involved in the 1605 Gunpowder Plot) and entered the city of London in an attempt to force an audience with the Queen.
 Cecil immediately had him proclaimed a traitor.
 A force under John Leveson placed a barrier across the street at Ludgate Hill.
 When Essex's men tried to force their way through, Essex's stepfather, Christopher Blount, was injured in the resulting skirmish, and Essex withdrew with his men to Essex House.
 Essex surrendered after Crown forces besieged Essex House.